Tala (song): Live performances

 Sarah Geronimo premiered Tala on her From the Top concert in December 2015.
 She also performed the song on various album mall tour for The Great Unknown in the Philippines.
 On ASAP stage, the popstar performed the hit four times.
 She also made an acoustic version of the song for her The Great Unknown Unplugged concert.
 It also became one of the highlights of her This 15 Me concert in Smart Araneta Coliseum.
+In 2018, Geronimo performed the song along with her other hit Kilometro at the ASEAN-Japan Music Festival.
+In 2023, the Popstar Royalty performed it and Dati-Dati at the FIBA World Cup Draw held in Manila.

 Music video

 The music video shows Sarah Geronimo's sexier side as she shows off her Georcelle Dapat-Sy Choreographed dance moves along with the G-force while performing the song.
 It was directed by Paul Basinilio.
-The music video was premiered on Myx, and posted on Viva Records official YouTube Channel on June 11, 2016.
-As of November 2019, the video has garnered over 15 million views.
+The music video was premiered on Myx, and posted on Viva Records official YouTube channel on June 11, 2016.
+It reached the top of the Myx Hit Chart on the week of June 26.
 The video reached the 25 million mark on the first day of 2020.
-The music video throned the most viewed OPM music video by a female solo act in March 2020 with over 100 million views, beating Yeng Constantino's Ikaw which had over 104 million views.
+The music video claimed the title of most viewed OPM music video by a female solo act in March 2020 with over 100 million views, beating Yeng Constantino's Ikaw which had over 104 million views.
 It is also the most liked and most viewed OPM music video of all time with 158 million views, surpassing Buwan by Juan Karlos and Kung 'Di Rin Lang Ikaw by December Avenue and Moira Dela Torre.